Joellekjx/fypproject/trial-react-big-calendar/README.md

 25. ~Seems to be a little bug on the viewer.
 Apparently have access to student calendar but the meetings page is supervisor view?? ==> this happens because the auto logout doesn't work.~
 26. ~Fix auto logout~
 27. Sometimes adding attachments seems to add to the wrong interface
-28. Check if the comment section for Other Submissions is ok lol
+28. ~Check if the comment section for Other Submissions is ok lol ==> it's ok~
-29. Fix filtering of project issue sigh
+29. ~Fix filtering of project issue sigh~
 30. When adding events, if u change date, it's quite buggy.
 Doesn't save correctly???
 Check again else disable LOL
+31. "Upload x report" in other submissions doesn't work